BigDataRepublic/k8s_training/README.md

 Now we have our secrets and are ready to create our Postgres pod! 🚀

 ### 8.3) Statefulset
 **Statefulsets** are like **Deployments**, except that a **StatefulSet** maintains a sticky identity for each of their pods.
-If you want to use storage volumes to provide **persistence** for your workload, you can use a StatefulSet as part of the solution.
-Although individual Pods in a StatefulSet are susceptible to failure, the persistent pod identifiers make it easier to match existing volumes to the new Pods that replace any that have failed.
+If you want to use storage volumes to provide **persistence** for your workload, you can use a **StatefulSet** as part of the solution.
+Although individual Pods in a StatefulSet are susceptible to failure, the **persistent** pod identifiers make it easier to match existing volumes to the new Pods that **replace** any that have failed ❌.

 ❓ Create another file called `postgres-statefulset.yaml`.
 Use the `k8sStatefulSet` template to create the outline and fill it with the right values.
 You need to use the environment variables from your ConfigMaps file and the secrets from `postgres-secrets`.

+❓ Furthermore, you need to mount the `/var/lib/postgresql/data` path in the **postgres** container to a volume

+❓ Also make a persistentVolumeClaim using the mounted volume 👆

 ### 8.4) Service
 ❓ Also create a service file for your Postgres statefulset.
 The targetPort should be the same as the one statefulset is exposing.